IPU FREQUENTLY ASKED QUESTIONS

 How is IPU related to NARUC?

-IPU has enjoyed a very long working relationship with the National Association of Regulatory Utility Commissioners (NARUC).
-IPU is one of the association’s leading continuing education providers and our missions are closely aligned.
-Most IPU programs are endorsed by NARUC through a process overseen by the Education and Research Subcommittee.
+IPU is the longest serving and leading continuing education in the utility regulatory field.
+IPU has enjoyed a very long working relationship with members of the National Association of Regulatory Utility Commissioners (NARUC).
 IPU programs are designed to meet the needs of regulatory professionals, and many IPU program attendees and faculty members work for NARUC-member agencies.
 Although affectionately known as “Camp NARUC,” IPU’s Annual Regulatory Studies Program is not NARUC funded or controlled.
-IPU is proud to serve as the university host to the NARUC Utility Rate School under a contractual agreement.
+IPU’s independence is consistent with our academic mission.

 Does IPU advocate policy positions?